chienhsiang-hung/blog/content/posts/2022/Mock Technology Consulting Case Interview (Case Study) Architecture Strategy/index.md

 -   High employee turnover has left remaining employees stretched very thin, including the IT department, whose time is mostly consumed providing maintenance support to employees using each of the systems.

 -   Additional goals of the project include adapting to foreign languages, standardizing internal reporting and decreasing throughput time for form processing.

+### Q1
+**Your manager has asked you to develop the new architecture plan by analyzing the current systems and interviewing stakeholders.
+What aspects of the current system would you want to analyze?
+How would you gather the information?**